Lakes & Ponds

 The 12,000 sq.ft. biofiltration garden includes a swale, pools and floodplains.
 Organic soil material, mounding, gravel areas and native plant species enable this area to filter sediment and pollutants.
 The biofiltration garden will significantly improve water quality, increase native species and wildlife habitat, and create an appealing feature within a popular area of Mill Creek Park.

 The project was funded through a grant from the Ohio EPA’s Clean Water Act, and covered 60% of its cost.
 Mill Creek MetroParks completed the balance of the project with matching funds and in-kind services.

 Lake Cohasset, the oldest of Mill Creek Park’s lakes, was built in 1897 and is known for its stately hemlocks.
 This 28-acre lake offers visitors a secluded place to view wildlife in their natural habitats.
-Boating and fishing are not permitted on Lake Cohasset.
+Boating is not permitted on Lake Cohasset.
+Fishing is permitted.
 Hikers can access West and East Cohasset Trails to experience this beautiful area.